uinb/galois/README.md

 If you would like to use Galois in your product, you should implement the order/user management known as broker, as well as the blockchain client to handle crypto coin withdraw/deposition.

+## Notice
+Galois on `offchain` branch works as a component of [Fusotao](https://github.com/uinb/fusotao), while the master branch could be used stand alone.

 ## Getting Started

 ### Dependencies